mautic/user-documentation/docs/segments/manage_segments.rst

 * **Starts with** - Segment includes Contacts whose field values begin with the specified numbers.
 These filter values should generally reference years (or years and months).

-For example, A value of 19 matches any Contacts whose field value has a year in the 1900&nbsp;s.
-A value of 200 matches Contacts with a year value between 2000 and 2009 and a value of 2020-11 matches Contacts with a field value in November 2020.
+  *For example, A value of 19 matches any Contacts whose field value has a year in the 1900s.
+A value of 200 matches Contacts with a year value between 2000 and 2009 and a value of 2020-11 matches Contacts with a field value in November 2020.*

 * **Ends with** - Segment includes Contacts whose field values end with the specified numbers.
 These filter values should generally reference days (or months and days).

-For example, a value of 1 matches anyone whose field value is on the 1&nbsp;st, 21&nbsp;st, or 31&nbsp;st of any month but a value of 01 matches the 1&nbsp;st of a month.
-A value of 01-01 finds Contacts whose value is for January 1 of any year.
+  *For example, A value of 1 matches anyone whose field value is on the 1st, 21st, or 31st of any month but a value of 01 matches the 1st of a month.
+A value of 01-01 finds Contacts whose value is for January 1 of any year.*

 * **Contains** - Segment includes Contacts with the specified filter value anywhere in the field value.